JoseBlanca/franklin/doc/source/using_franklin.rst

 Usage
 =====

-The main ideas to consider when using franklin are: project and analysis.
+The main ideas to consider when using ngs_backbone are: project and analysis.
 A *project* is a directory (with its subdirectories) that includes a configuration file and all input and output files.
-An *analysis* takes some inputs from the project and creates some outputs. franklin knows where the input and output files are for every analysis because the project directory structure is the same for every project.
+An *analysis* takes some inputs from the project and creates some outputs. ngs_backbone knows where the input and output files are for every analysis because the project directory structure is the same for every project.
 For instance the reads to clean are always in the directory /reads/original and the cleaned reads always are in /reads/cleaned/.

-The configuration parameters required for every analysis are stored in the configuration file (franklin.conf) located in the project directory.
-A sample of this configuration file is created by franklin when a new project is created.
+The configuration parameters required for every analysis are stored in the configuration file (ngs_backbone.conf) located in the project directory.
+A sample of this configuration file is created by ngs_backbone when a new project is created.
 This file should be tweaked to adapt the analyses to your requirements before running them.

-franklin has only two main executables: franklin_create_project.py and franklin_analysis.py.
+ngs_backbone has only two main executables: backbone_create_project.py and backbone_analysis.py.
 The first one is used to create a project from scratch and the second one to run all analyses.

 Creating a new project
 ----------------------

 ::

-  $ franklin_create_project.py -p project_name
+  $ ngs_backbone_create_project.py -p project_name
   $ ls -l project_name
   total 4
-  -rw-r--r-- 1 jose jose 2479 abr 16 09:30 franklin.conf
+  -rw-r--r-- 1 jose jose 2479 abr 16 09:30 ngs_backbone.conf

-This command will create a new directory named project_name with a file named franklin.conf in it.
-These are the two hallmarks that define a franklin *project*, the directory and the configuration file.
+This command will create a new directory named project_name with a file named ngs_backbone.conf in it.
+These are the two hallmarks that define a ngs_backbone *project*, the directory and the configuration file.

 Running an analysis
 -------------------

 ::

-  $ franklin_analysis.py -a analysis_name
+  $ ngs_backbone_analysis.py -a analysis_name

 This command will run the analysis on the data present in the project using the parameters found in the configuration file.
 The output files will also be located in the project.

 Naming conventions
 ==================

-The franklin usage is heavily based on directory and file name conventions.
-If the input files are not located where franklin expects to find them or they have non-standard file names the analysis will fail.
+The ngs_backbone usage is heavily based on directory and file name conventions.
+If the input files are not located where ngs_backbone expects to find them or they have non-standard file names the analysis will fail.

 ====================== ========================
 file or directory type location
 ====================== ========================
-configuration file     franklin.conf
+configuration file     ngs_backbone.conf
-log file               franklin.log
+log file               ngs_backbone.log
 raw reads              /reads/original/
 clean reads            /reads/cleaned/
 assemblies             /assembly/